Senegal's Sall seeks to bolster rule in polls

-Sall won against veteran leader Abdoulaye Wade in a vote three months ago seen as a success for African democracy.

-Victory for Sall's own Alliance for the Republic (APR) party and the Benno Bokk Yakaar coalition backing him would help the new president, 50, with his drive to boost employment and cut the cost of living for the poor, notably through food subsidies.
+Victory for Sall's own Alliance for the Republic (APR) party and the Benno Bokk Yakaar coalition backing him would help Sall, 50, push on with reforms seeking to boost employment and cut the cost of living for the poor, notably through food subsidies.

 "I think the pro-Macky Sall coalition should win as he took the presidential election with 65 percent and there has not been enough time since then for him to be caught up by people's expectations," local analyst Djiby Diakhate said.

-Wade's Senegalese Democratic Party (PDS) said patience was wearing thin with Sall in a country where the average income is around $3 a day and people endure frequent power cuts, poor roads and weak social services.
+But Wade's Senegalese Democratic Party (PDS) said patience was wearing thin with Sall - a former protege of the 86-year-old Wade -- in a country where average income is around $3 (1.9 pounds) a day and people endure frequent power cuts, poor roads and weak social services.

 "There is already disappointment because people thought things would change quickly," said senior PDS member Amadou Sall, who is no relation to the president.